User37som/libbitcoin/bx help.md

 COMMAND              The command for which help is requested.
 ```
 The `help` command lists all commands by name.
 Like all commands, `help` supports the `--help` option (see above), which explains its function.
-As showin in [Example 2](Example-2) the help command is optional.
+As show in in [Example 2](Example-2) the help command is optional.
 ### Example 1
 ```sh
 $ bx help